Noviel/osnova/README.md

 ### Modules

 OSNOVA is modular by its nature.
 Modules are just functions, that will be called on start.
+Every module added to OSNOVA will be called with `osnova` as an argument.

 The very basic module:
  ```javascript